May is Skin Cancer Awareness Month — do you know how to keep yourself healthy in the sun?

 Choose a sunscreen that protects against both UVA and UVB.
 Look for products containing zinc oxide or titanium dioxide because they protect against the full spectrum of UVA rays.

-Reapply sunscreen at least every two hours—sooner if you swim or exercise because water, sweat, and clothing can remove it from the skin.
+Reapply sunscreen at least every two hours– sooner if you swim or exercise because water, sweat, and clothing can remove it from the skin.
 Don’t skimp!
-You should use at least an ounce with every application, so in a full day at the beach you’d go through half of an eight ounce bottle.
+Use at least an ounce with every application, so in a full day at the beach you’d go through half of an 8-ounce bottle.

 Try Sun-Protective Clothing